manuelsolan-o/Predicting-product-demand-using-Markov-chains/README.md

     pip3 install -r requirements.txt

 ### Step 2)
-Run the app.py file from the directory where the app has been downloaded
+Run the app.py file from the directory where the repository has been cloned

     streamlit run app.py